dealerexpress/brandl-mobility-app-loader/README.md

 ### - BrandlAppLoader(<a href="#parameter-initializer">initializer</a>)
 @param <a href="#parameter-initializer"><code>initializer</code></a><br>
 Used to initialize the loader.
-Make sure you you call it using 'new'
+Make sure you call it using 'new'
 ```javascript
 // Usage
 var myRef = new BrandlAppLoader(initializer);